os-lecture/2023S-os-lectures/lec5/p3-labs.md

 ├── os
      └── src
-   ├── config.rs (modification: add some memory management related configuration) ├── linker-k210.ld (Modification: Introduce springboard page into memory layout)
+   ├── config.rs (modification: add some memory management related configuration) ├── linker-k210.ld (Modification: Introduce trampoline page into memory layout)
-     ├── linker-qemu.ld (modification: introduce the springboard page into the memory layout) ├── loader.rs (modification: only keep the function of obtaining the number of applications and data) ├── main.rs (modified)
+     ├── linker-qemu.ld (modification: introduce the trampoline page into the memory layout) ├── loader.rs (modification: only keep the function of obtaining the number of applications and data) ├── main.rs (modified)
 ```